lynx-x-ray-observatory/soxs/doc/source/users_guide/charge_exchange.rst

     elem = "Si" # The atomic number or symbol of the element. ion = 13 # The ionization state of the element. collnpar = (100.0, "km/s") # collision parameter
-    He_frac = 0.09 # fraction of helium in the donor gas, rest is assumed
+    abund = 1.0 # metal abundance of the recombining plasma in solar units He_frac = 0.09 # fraction of helium in the donor gas, the rest is assumed
                    # to be hydrogen
     redshift = 0.05 # redshift of the source
     norm = 1.0 # normalization of the spectrum